Last updated: 05 June 2023

 Let us know as soon as you can if you’re in financial hardship.
-You should contact us on 0300 200 4050.
+You should contact us to discuss your options.

-You’ll need to contact us, and we’ll send you a ‘Financial Hardship Confirmation’ form to complete and return to us at the address on the form.
-Your university or college can also request the form for you and should be able to help you fill it in.
+You’ll need to contact us, and we’ll send you a ‘Financial Hardship Confirmation’ form.
+Your university or college can also request the form for you and should be able to help you complete the form itself.

-On the form you’ll give us details of your income and any financial outgoings.
+On the form, you’ll give us details of your income and any financial outgoings.
 It might be helpful to find this information before you start filling it in.
 You’ll also need to send us some documents with the form, including bank statements for all of your bank accounts, these can be digital copies.

-We know this can be a difficult time and we’ll try to assess your application for hardship within 2-3 weeks.
+We know this can be a difficult time for you and we’ll try review your application as soon as possible.